wp-plugins/wppizza/readme.txt

 by email.
 if you need them to be sent by fax for example you will have to look into integrating your orders with a fax2email gateway. (search for it on your favourite search engine)

+= Where do I set the images for any particular menu item? =

+just use the "featured image" for a menu item
+if you do not have this options it's either hidden (go to "screen options" at the top of the page to enable/show it) or your theme does not have thumbnails enabled (tell the author about it. not my fault) if the auther doesnt want to or cannot do anything about it, you can also just put the following code at the bottom of your themes function file (before the closing ?> )

+	add_theme_support('post-thumbnails');

 = How can I submit a bug, ask for help or request a new feature? =